Cucarachero de Santa Marta

 Behavior: The Santa Marta Wren is insectivorous, foraging in the understory for insects and other small invertebrates.
 Like many wrens, it has a complex and melodious song, which it uses to communicate and establish territory.

-Breeding: Information specific to the Santa Marta Wren's breeding habits is limited, but wrens generally build dome-shaped nests in dense vegetation common of wrens, they lay several eggs per clutch, with both parents involved in feeding the young.
+Breeding: Information specific to the Santa Marta Wren's breeding habits is limited, but wrens build dome-shaped nests in dense vegetation common of wrens, they lay several eggs per clutch, with both parents involved in feeding the young.

 Distribution